saq/saq.github.io/lab-openings.md

 YSE has an excellent [joint PhD program](https://environment.yale.edu/doctoral/degrees/joint-nybg/) with New York Botanical Garden.

-In my current non-ladder faculty position, I am unable to directly supervise PhD students, but can co-advise if they are registered with ladder faculty.
+In my current non-ladder faculty position, I am **not able** to directly supervise PhD students, but can co-advise if they are registered with ladder faculty.

 #### Masters

-I am able to directly advise Masters students in the MESc and MFS programs, as well as advise MEM and MF students.
+I **am able** to directly advise Masters students in the MESc and MFS programs, as well as advise MEM and MF students.

 The qualities I look for in graduate students include: highly motivated to pursue answers to outstanding questions in ecology and evolution, an integrative research approach, ability to learn and train themselves, good quantitative, analytical, reasoning, writing and editing skills.